raysan5/raylib/FAQ.md

 I personally consider raylib a graphics library with some high-level features rather than an engine.
 The line that separates a library/framework from an engine could be very confusing; raylib provides all the required functionality to create simple games or small applications but it does not provide 3 elements that I personally consider any "engine" should provide: Screen manager, GameObject/Entity manager and Resource Manager.
 Still, most users could do not need those elements or just code simple approaches by their own.

-### What provides raylib that other engines or libraries don't?
+### What does raylib provide that other engines or libraries don't?

-I would say "simplicity" and "enjoyment" at a really low-level of coding but actually is up to the user to discover it, to try it and to see if it fits their needs. raylib is not good for everyone but it worths a try.
+I would say "simplicity" and "enjoyment" at a really low-level of coding but actually is up to the user to discover it, to try it and to see if it fits their needs. raylib is not good for everyone but it is worth a try.

 ### How does raylib compare to Unity/Unreal/Godot?